 Bake, uncovered, for about 25 minutes or until bubbly and just starting to get very lightly browned.

 This casserole holds in the refrigerator or freezes wonderful baked or not.
 If unbaked, I will bake directly from the freezer, adding about 20 extra minutes (the first half covered with foil to prevent over-browning).
 If it’s already been cooked, I suggest thawing in the fridge before reheating gently or … gasp, use the microwave from frozen.

-NOTE ON SPICE: For those who like more heat, use diced jalapenos and/or Monterey Jack with jalapenos in place of the chopped chilies and Monterey Jack respectively.
+NOTE ON SPICE: For those who like more heat, use diced jalapenos or Hatch chilis and/or Monterey Jack with jalapenos in place of the chopped chilies and Monterey Jack respectively.